In this chapter:

 MenACWY can be concurrently administered with other vaccines in separate syringes and at separate sites.

-MenACWY-T (Nimenrix) is registered (not funded) in New Zealand for individuals from age 6 weeks.
+MenACWY-T (Nimenrix) is available (not funded) in New Zealand for individuals from age 6 weeks.

 - For infants aged under 12 months, two doses are given eight weeks apart, plus a booster from age 12 months at least six months after second dose.